 Yet every time I think about it, I burst out in a deep belly laugh that only such conversations with children can cause.

 Now we’d better get back to the oatmeal cookies before the dough dries out…

-This variation of oatmeal cookies is one of my favorites.
+This variation of oatmeal cookies, Caramel Apple Oatmeal Cookies, is one of my favorites.
 I added rich Musselman’s Apple Butter to the dough to give it a punch of deep apple flavor, then blended in fresh diced apples and little caramel bits.
 The combination of the rustic oats and apple butter, dappled with fresh apples and caramel bits, is so enticing.
 These cookies taste like fall!

 The butter and apple butter make this oatmeal cookie recipe ultra soft and tender, almost like breakfast cookies.
-They are wonderful paired with hot apple cider on a chilly day, or for tucking into lunch boxes with XOXO notes.
+Caramel Apple Oatmeal Cookies are wonderful paired with hot apple cider on a chilly day, or for tucking into lunch boxes with XOXO notes.

-The apple butter is most definitely the secret ingredient for endless flavor in these oatmeal cookies.
+The apple butter is most definitely the secret ingredient for endless flavor in these Caramel Apple Oatmeal Cookies.